 District 21 is an apocalypse themed adventure park located in IOI City Mall, at the Northern part of the city.
 The theme park is large – its area is more than 6500 square meters.
 There are 10 attractions, including indoor climbing area, indoor pump track, go-kart track and indoor roller glider.
 District 21 has a number of child friendly attractions, too.

-Entrance fee: RM 58 (13 EUR) on weekdays and RM 75 (16 EUR) on weekends and public holidays.
+Entrance fee: RM 58 (about 13 EUR) on weekdays and RM 75 (about 16 EUR) on weekends and public holidays.
 Gear, like, protective gloves and socks are provided.

-If you still have some questions about traveling in Malaysia, contact us!
+If you still have some questions about traveling in Malaysia, check out our other articles about this country (we have a lot of them) or contact us!